codepath/android_guides/Setting-up-Travis-CI.md

 }
 ```

-The use of `extra-android-m2repository` in `travis.yml` is no longer needed:
+Because of this change announced in Google I/O 2017, the use of `extra-android-m2repository` in `travis.yml` is no longer needed:

 ```yaml
 language: android